Rudolph Care's sustainability strategy is inspired by the definition of sustainability in the historic '87 Brundtland Report.

 - We recognize that glass can be the best alternative in many scenarios, even though it is heavy to transport and is energy-intensive to produce.
 Its overall environmental footprint is, however, slightly offset by the fact that especially in the Nordic countries, but also in our future growth markets we currently have good, efficient schemes in place for the recycling and reuse of glass.

-- All Rudolph Care products carry the Nordic Swan Ecolabel which, in addition to setting standards for contents, also defines stringent requirements for how beauty products should be packaged.
-We only use clean types of plastic (PE, PP and PET) that can all be recycled when they are correctly separated.
-In addition to the requirement for clean types of plastic, the Nordic Swan Ecolabel ensures that the packaging does not emit harmful chemicals into the product itself which may affect the user and the environment.
+- We only use clean types of plastic (PE, PP and PET) that can all be recycled when they are correctly separated.
+In addition to clean types of plastic, we only use packaging that does not emit harmful chemicals into the product itself which may affect the user and the environment.
 At Rudolph Care, we have chosen to focus on alternatives to fossil plastics as fossil plastics represent an environmental and climate-related challenge.
 Until we have found or developed an alternative to packaging based on fossil plastic, we will continue to increase our packaging’s content of reused plastic as much as possible.

 - When it comes to our use of cardboard and paper, we currently only use recycled materials.
 We are also looking at the possibility of using C2C-certified paper and cardboard in the future.